MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-211.md

 * Subscribe to hand tracking events.
 * Use cursor feedback to show users when a hand is being tracked.

+> Note: On HoloLens 2 , hands detected fires whenever hands are visible (not just when a finger is pointing up).

 ### Instructions

 * In the **Hierarchy** panel, expand the **InputManager** object.